ColdBox/coldbox-zero-to-hero/OUTLINE.md

 # ColdBox From Zero to Hero (CBOX-120)

 In this workshop you will be introduced to the latest version of the most popular CFML MVC framework; ColdBox 7.
-We will go over the basics of installation, templating and configuration to the most advanced features like HMVC development with modules, RESTFul APIs, interception points, integratino testing and much more.
+We will go over the basics of installation, templating and configuration to the most advanced features like HMVC development with modules, RESTFul APIs, interception points, integration testing and much more.

 ## Prerequisites